stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

   c --> d
 ```

-Furthermore, the nodes corresponding to implementation details of another node mutually admit each other.
-So `B` and `C` can link to each other, since they are both children of `A`.
+Furthermore, since `B` and `C` are both part of the implementation of `A`, they can depend on each other.

 ```mermaid
 flowchart TD